Kxzuir/Notes/CUDA Multi-version Installation Guide.md

    cd ~/cuda-4.2-samples
    ```

-   Before building samples, fix these errors which may cause linkage error:
+   Before building samples, fix these errors which may cause linking error:

    In `./C/common/common.mk` and `./CUDALibraries/common/common_cudalib.mk`, lines like: